Skip to Main Content

 Getting Started

-• Go to this linkIf you aren't already logged into your Manhattan College Gmail account or another Gmail account, it will prompt you to do so.
+• Go to this linkIf you aren't already logged into your Manhattan University Gmail account or another Gmail account, it will prompt you to do so.
 After you have logged in, a prompt will appear on the screen asking you if you want to make a copy of Marvel 2001_Lesson3_Start Choose Make a Copy.

 • Scroll through the sheet after you have opened it.
 Between the previous lesson and this one, I deleted the extra sheets that we used for exercises and deleted the extra columns that contained the formulas for Year2Text, Month and Year Text and Title Information Text.
 Having a lot of extra formulas on your sheet can drag down how well you can move through it and its load time in general.
 I didn't think twice about deleting it, however, because I was still keeping the original copy that had the formulas in case I had any question about why a cell in these text columns was the way it was.
 I was also able to cut the formulas because the columns that the formulas were referencing weren't going to have any more changes made to them.
 If you are in a situation where the column you are referencing in a formula is going to keep changing (like if you're waiting to find out if the data in it is final or not) you wouldn't want to delete the column with the formula.